raspberrypi/documentation/remote-access/vnc/README.md

 ## Installing VNC

-VNC is already installed on the full Raspbian image, and can be installed via `Recomemnded Software` from the `Preferences` menu on other versions.
+VNC is already installed on the full Raspbian image, and can be installed via `Recommended Software` from the `Preferences` menu on other versions.

 If you are not using a desktop you can install it from the command line as follows: